AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ## Development Tools and management of taks(Project Repository)
 ### Repository Guide
-The repository for this project is divided into six components. click this link can redirect you to project repository xxxxxxxx.
+The repository for this project is divided into six components.
+Click [here](https://github.com/JessYJY/insectfarming.github.io) can redirect you to project repository.
 - Meeting minutes
   * This section includes all the important points discussed in each meeting, including weekly group meetings, client meetings, and any other external meetings.
  - Audits